New York Contested Divorce Attorney

 If you and your ex-spouse cannot agree on the terms of your

-divorce, the divorce must proceed as a contested divorce, in which the court will
+divorce, you must proceed with a contested divorce, in which the court will determine

-determine the significant matters relating to the ending of your marriage.
+the significant matters relating to the ending of your marriage.
+In a

-In a contested divorce, it is absolutely crucial you have an NYC divorce
+contested divorce, it is crucial to have an NYC divorce lawyer fighting

-attorney fighting for your rights and presenting compelling arguments
+for your rights and presenting compelling arguments on your behalf.

 There are three primary reasons a divorce may be contested.
 The first is